 New for 2021, the Local Authorities Election Act (LAEA) prescribes nomination period begins January 1 (Monday, January 4, 2021) until 12:00 noon on Monday, September 20, 2021.

-The official list of Clearwater County candidates who have filed their nomination papers to run in the 2021 Municipal Election will be posted on the County's website as they are received.
+Clearwater County candidates filed their nomination papers for the 2021 Municipal Election, papers were posted on the County's website as received.

 You are eligible to run as a candidate if you meet ALL of the following criteria:

 - At least 18 years of age on Nomination Day

 - Resident of the local jurisdiction for the six consecutive months immediately preceding Nomination Day

 - In a municipality with a ward system, you must be a resident of the ward or the electoral division in which you intend to run for the six consecutive months immediately preceding Nomination Day.

 The Candidate Portal is an online tool where official Candidates can:

 - search the list of electors for the electoral district in which they are running

 - download copies of the list of electors